 ART.
-182. Property cost of which may be amortized.-The taxpayer may make a reasonable deduction from gross income not in excess of a sum sufficient to extinguish the cost of buildings, machinery, equipment or other facilities constructed, erected, installed or acquired on or after April 6, 1917, for the production of articles contributing to the prosecution of the present war, and of vessels constructed or acquired on or after such date for the transportation of articles or men contributing to the prosecution of the present war.
-In the case of property the construction or installation of which was commenced before April 6, 1917, and completed subsequently to that date, amortization will be allowed with respect only to the cost incurred on or after April 6, 1917.
+183. Property cost of which may be amortized.-The taxpayer may deduct from gross income a reasonable allowance for amortization; such deduction not to be in excess of the cost of buildings, machinery, equipment or other facilities constructed, erected, installed, or acquired on or after April 6, 1917, for the production of articles contributing to the prosecution of the present war, or of vessels constructed or acquired on or after such date for the transportation of articles or men contributing to the prosecution of the present war.

+In the case of property the construction, erection, installation, or acquisition of which was commenced before April 6, 1917, and completed subsequent to that date, amortization will be allowed with respect only to that part of the cost incurred on or after April 6, 1917, and which was properly entered on the books of the taxpayer on or after that date.